greg-raven/Impeachment-Chronicles/_posts/2024-09-17-trump-brings-the-receipts.md

 Actually, only some of the receipts since there are so many.

-The Trump campaign has said the unsayable out loud: Democrats and the mainstream media have been <a href="https://www.donaldjtrump.com/news/7b04b05d-a8ed-479c-b92d-5868a1f6873b">working overtime to demonize Trump</a>, and the inevitable result is that the more unhinged among them are being inspired to violence.
+The Trump campaign has said the unsayable out loud: Democrats and the mainstream media have been [working overtime to demonize Trump](https://www.donaldjtrump.com/news/7b04b05d-a8ed-479c-b92d-5868a1f6873b), and the inevitable result is that the more unhinged among them are being inspired to violence.

 I've already written a couple of posts about the Democrats' incitement to violence, including instances above and beyond those cited by Trump.
 Conversely, Trump has listed a bunch that I haven't mentioned.